solangegueiros/rsk-tutorials/en/truffle-boxes/rsk-plant-box.md

 This smart contract has:

-* A variable `buyers` to store an array with 16 posisions to store addresses
+* A variable `buyers` to store an array with 16 positions to store addresses
 * A function `getBuyers` to return the list of addresses stored at variable `buyers`
 * A function `buy` to update an address at variable `buyers`, in the number of position sent as parameter